paper-trail-gem/paper_trail/README.md

 PaperTrail::Version.delete_all ["created_at < ?", 1.week.ago]
 ```

+## 4. Saving More Information About Versions

-## Finding Out Who Was Responsible For A Change
+### 4.a.
+Finding Out Who Was Responsible For A Change

 Set `PaperTrail.whodunnit=`, and that value will be stored in the version's
 `whodunnit` column.